 Reimbursements for medical costs include primary and specialist treatment, hospitalization, laboratory services, pharmaceuticals, dental and eye care, prostheses, and transportation.
-Medical practitioners and auxiliary medical services charge rates based on income and family size.
+Medical practitioners and auxiliary medical services charge rates based on family income and size.

-The benefit is 80% of the cost of medical services, up to a ceiling.
+80% of the cost of medical services, up to a ceiling is paid.
 This rate is increased to 100% for pregnancy or certain lengthy and costly treatments.